Princess Ludovika of Bavaria

 Princess Ludovika of Bavaria (Maria Ludovika Wilhelmine; 30 August 1808 – 25 January 1892) was the fifth child of King Maximilian I Joseph of Bavaria and his second wife Queen Caroline.
 She was the mother of Empress Elisabeth of Austria and was born and died in Munich.

 Early years

 Maria Ludovika Wilhelmine was born to King Maximilian I Joseph of Bavaria and Caroline of Baden as their sixth child.
 The birth of Ludovika was known to be difficult.
 Ludovika was christened one day after her birth as Ludovika Wilhelmine.

 Ludovika and her sisters received many lessons in literature as well as geography and history.
 They spoke both German and French.

-Princess Ludovika of Bavaria and Maximilian Joseph, Duke in Bavaria in a portrait from 1828.
+Among her sisters were Elisabeth of Bavaria, Queen of Prussia, and two Queens of Saxony, her older sisters Amalie and Maria Anna.